dabao1955/kernel_build_action/README.md

 See [KernelSU 's release note](https://github.com/tiann/KernelSU/releases/tag/v1.0.0) for more details.

 ### How to submit issue about features requests?
 In principle, it only accept Bug Reports and do not accept external Feature Requests; if you want new features, you are welcome to submit a Pull Request.
-It will still developed new features that we think are useful.
+We will still develop new features that we think are useful.

 ### Why the workflow exits with a code with an error value of some nubmer？
 - If you get an error while downloading the toolchain or pulling the source code, please check whether your option or source code address is legitimate.
 - If you encounter problems during compilation, consider replacing the source code or replacing the compiler.
 - If action has some typo problem,PR welcome！
-## Where is lxc config inputs
-[Because of some reason](https://github.com/dabao1955/kernel_build_action/pulls/30),Wee decide to delete it.

 ## Credits
 - [KernelSU](https://github.com/tiann/KernelSU)